About This Program

 The typical resources for implementing the program are:

 If the coached visits are inside, visit rooms must have child-friendly furniture; space for activities; music, books, art supplies, and toys appropriate for the child’s age; and clean, comfortable floors for young children.
-In family homes, parents or coaches can bring play supplies.
+In family homes, parents, caregivers, and/or coaches can include play supplies.

 Prerequisite/Minimum Provider Qualifications